amunzur/Clonal-hematopoiesis-pipeline/README.md

 - `trim_fastq`: Trim adapters and low-quality bases using `fastp`, generating trimmed fastq with reports (HTML/JSON).
 - `run_fastqc_trimmed`: Run FastQC again on trimmed fastq files for quality confirmation.

-You can then run MultiQC on these files to generate one QC report.
+You can then run MultiQC (optional) on these files to generate one QC report.

 ---